 If brushing after every meal is inconvenient, simply rinsing your mouth after meals is less effective, but still cuts down on bacteria growing in your mouth.

 Along with all the other health problems it causes, smoking often irritates the gums.
-If you smoke, there are probably a whole host of dental health issues you need to address.

 Tobacco interferes with the blood flow to your gums, which means gums take longer to heal.